Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-A party should take action without undue delay and within a reasonable time once it becomes aware of infringing activity.
-If a party stays passive or takes an unreasonable length of time to assert a right, the party may, under the circumstances, lose its right and position.
+A party should take action without undue delay and within reasonable time of becoming aware of the infringing activity.
+Passivity may lead to a loss of rights and position.

-The Trademarks Act contains regulations regarding a trademark owner’s loss of right to take action against a newer mark in cases of long-term (more than five years) and good-faith application or use of the newer mark, and only where the rights holder has been aware of the newer mark.
+The Trademarks Act contains regulations regarding a trademark owner’s loss of right to take action against a newer mark in cases of long-term use (more than five years) and good-faith application or use of the newer mark, provided that the rights holder was aware of the newer mark.

 What is the usual timeframe for infringement actions?

 The Oslo District Court will usually hear a case within six months of the filing of the writ of summons.
 Following the oral hearing, the court’s decision is usually issued within two to four weeks.